BSc (Honours) Environmental Management and Technology

 On this page

 How can we best manage the environment, given the pressures that threaten its future?
-How can technology be put to good use in this endeavour?
+How do we design more sustainable practices and use technology effectively while doing so?
 The BSc (Honours) Environmental Management and Technology is a must for anyone with an interest in this critical subject.
-You’ll explore the complexities of the natural and built environments; how our activities influence them; and how they influence what we do.
-These environments help sustain many aspects of our lives and livelihoods, but they’re under threat from climate change, biodiversity loss and resource depletion.
-This interdisciplinary degree course combines aspects of science, management, technology and social science to help you understand the environmental systems in which we live and work, and how we can improve the way we act within them.
-You’ll gain the knowledge and skills needed to understand and manage local and global environmental problems more sustainably, as well as developing your analytical, interpretive and creative thinking skills.
+You’ll explore the complexities of the natural and built environments; how our activities influence them both; and how they influence what we do, whether at home, in communities or in organisations.
+This interdisciplinary degree combines aspects of science, management, technology and social science to help you understand the environmental systems in which we live and work, and how we can improve the way we act within them.
+You’ll gain the knowledge and skills needed to understand and manage local, national and international environmental problems more sustainably, as well as developing your analytical, design and systems thinking skills.

 Fees and facts